 November 9, 1942

 In the 16-CT sector, the 1/16, was counter-attacked from the east and the south.
-At one-time enemy troops penetrated between Port aux Poules and La Macta.
-This battalion was reinforced by 1/19-ECB (Engineers) and one company 1-RB (Rangers) and the counterattack was definitely repulsed by noon with the bridgehead at La Macta reestablished.
-Thereafter the situation at La Macta remained stabilized.
-The 3/16 advanced via Fleurus – Assi Ameur – Assi Ben Okba thence northwest to the southern slopes of Djebel Khar.
-The 2/16 advanced on Oran via Fleurus – Assi Ameur – Assi Bou Nif to about 3 miles west of the latter against enemy opposition.
+At one time, enemy troops penetrated between Port aux Poules and La Macta.
+This battalion was reinforced by 1/19-ECB (Engineers) and one company 1-RB (Rangers) and the counterattack was repulsed by noon with the bridgehead at La Macta reestablished.
+The situation at La Macta remained stabilized.
+The 3/16 advanced via Fleurus, Assi Ameur, and Assi Ben Okba thence northwest to the southern slopes of Djebel Khar.
+The 2/16 advanced on Oran via Fleurus, Assi Ameur, and Assi Bou Nif to about 3 miles west of the latter against enemy opposition.
 The 1/16 was relieved at La Macta by the 19-ECB (Engineers) and moved to Fleurus.

 November 10, 1942

-In the 18-CT sector, the 1/18 continued to contain St Cloud, while the remainders of the Combat Team continued to advance and entered in the outskirts of Oran at 1000-Z, the city itself at 1200-Z by 2/18.
-The 3/18 entered Oran, after capturing the Canestel Battery, at 1305-Z. In the 16-CT sector, the 1/16 and the 2/16 abreast followed by the 3/16 advanced against lessening resistance, the leading elements entering Oran at 0830-Z, the city was occupied by 1300-Z. In the 26-CT sector, the Combat Team successfully attacked the Ste Maria Fram, advanced to the east, and occupied the heights of Djebel Murdjadjo dominating Oran.
-The Division Command Post established at Fleurus at 0335-Z, at Assi Bou Nif at 0810-Z, and at the St Jean Baptiste Farm at 1150-Z.
+In the 18-CT sector, the 1/18 continued to contain Saint Cloud, while the remainders of the Combat Team continued to advance and entered the outskirts of Oran at 1000-Z, the city itself at 1200-Z by 2/18.
+The 3/18 entered Oran, after capturing the Canestel Battery, at 1305-Z. In the 16-CT sector, the 1/16 and the 2/16 abreast followed by the 3/16 advanced against lessening resistance, the leading elements entering Oran at 0830-Z, the city was occupied by 1300-Z. In the 26-CT sector, the Combat Team successfully attacked the Sainte Maria Fram, advanced to the east, and occupied the heights of Djebel Murdjadjo dominating Oran.
+The Division Command Post was established at Fleurus at 0335-Z, at Assi Bou Nif at 0810-Z, and at the Saint Jean Baptiste Farm at 1150-Z.

 Field Orders & Reorganization